 Chicago multimedia artist Hannah Barco has been busy creating an intriguing new installation, titled “Fathomings,” during her one-month residency at the Arizona State University Art Museum.
 Last night, she debuted her new exhibit at a special preview and PHOENIX checked it out.

 “The Greatest Show on the Green” has returned to the Valley this week.
 The Phoenix Open’s main event will start on Wednesday with the Annexus Pro-Am and will end Sunday.
 And while there’s plenty of golf sightings to be had – 2016 winner Hideki Matsuyama is back to defend his title – we all know golf isn’t really why people love the Phoenix Open.
 Rowdy parties at the 16th hole, the annual tumbles of drunk sorority girls in heels, and major music acts in the Birds Nest provide entertainment galore for those of us who can’t quite muster the enthusiasm for thwacking a little white ball toward a hole in silence.

 I really should have eaten dinner before attending the premier of "Kakehashi: A Portrait of Chef Nobuo Fukuda" at the Harkins Scottsdale 101 theater last Thursday, January 19th.
 But I didn't, and I began to regret the oversight about five minutes into the 45-minute documentary that was written, filmed and produced by food-centric filmmaker Andrew Gooi of Food Talkies.

-#1: Blind Boys of Alabama at Musical Instrument Museum, December 23-24
+#1: John Jorgenson at Musical Instrument Museum, January 22

 Get your daily dose of culture with our curated picks of the best events and experiences in the Valley, from art and music to sports and the outdoors.
 Culture vultures can sign up for our Things to Do and VIP List newsletters for even more hip happenings.